Mafaldim/women-in-parliament/README.md

-# Interacrtive Web Visualization with Plotly and Flask
+# Interactive Web Visualization with Plotly and Flask

 ## Women Representation in National Parliaments